 Jacksonville is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
 With a population of 67,357 people and 21 constituent neighborhoods, Jacksonville is the 14th largest community in North Carolina.

-Telecommuters are a relatively large percentage of the workforce: 9.95% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.65% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Jacksonville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Jacksonville citizens is a little higher than the average for US cities and towns: 22.14% of adults in Jacksonville have at least a bachelor's degree.
+The population of Jacksonville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Jacksonville, 22.20% have at least a bachelor's degree.

 The most common language spoken in Jacksonville is English.
 Other important languages spoken here include Spanish and Tagalog.